Iowa Code 321.446 makes it a simple misdemeanor to have a child who is not secured in a car seat as required by Iowa law travel in your car.

 - Children under age one and weighing less than 20 pounds be secured in a rear-facing child safety seat.

-- Children aged six to eleven may either use a child restraint system or a vehicle safety belt.
+- Children aged six to eighteen may either use a child restraint system or a vehicle safety belt.

 All car seats and child restraint systems should be used according to the manufacturer’s directions and should be properly secured to the vehicle.